lavague-ai/LaVague/docs/docs/examples/qa-automation.md

 LaVague can generate reusable `pytest-bdd` code from a test case description written in `Gherkin`.
 If the page changes, simply re-run LaVague to update your test scripts.

-We will then walkthrough the code step by step.
+We will then walk through the code step by step.

 ## Demo